OData/RESTier/CONTRIBUTING.md

 Contirbution to Domain Framework is on the way...

 ##Discussion
-You can participate into discussions and ask questions about ODataCpp at our [Github issues](https://github.com/OData/DomainFramework/issues).
+You can participate into discussions and ask questions about Domain Framework at our [Github issues](https://github.com/OData/DomainFramework/issues).

 ###Bug reports